 Figuring out whether your card is prepaid or credit can be confusing because both can have network symbols on the front of the card, such as American Express, Visa or Mastercard.
 But they are very different.

 A prepaid card uses your money to pay for purchases.
 You load the card with the amount you want, then use the card as you would use a credit card, presenting the card at the register.
 The difference is you don’t pay interest fees because you are using your own money – you aren’t borrowing.
 However, prepaid cards can have fees for signature purchase transaction fees, PIN purchase transaction fees and foreign transaction surcharges.
 That said, prepaid cards can have features such as the ability to get text messages or email alerts with the Blue Netspend Visa Prepaid Card.
-The ACE products also allow no-fee withdrawals of up to $300 a day at ACE locations with qualifying direct deposit.

 While prepaid cards are great for keeping track of your money and avoiding bank accounts or interest charges, they don’t help with building credit and they can have sizeable fees.
 Here are the pluses and minuses of prepaid cards: